-Pro Tip: As part of an email or fundraising campaign, ask your members to confirm their contact information that you have on file.
+Pro Tip: As part of an email or fundraising campaign, ask your members to confirm the contact information that you have on file.
 This way, you are proactively updating data, rather than reacting to update requests!

-7. Backup Your Data
+7. Back Up Your Data

 Technological hiccups happen all the time.
 You should make sure your clean and updated database is safe and secure, especially if you accidentally delete a large chunk of data, or you lose access to your database.

-Most online database platforms offer backup guarantees, but examine their security, backup and privacy policies to make sure it works for your nonprofit.
+Most online database platforms offer backup guarantees, but examine their security, backup, and privacy policies to make sure it works for your nonprofit.

 If in doubt, you can export your database in an Excel file to keep an "offline" backup.